YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     from typing import Callable, Tuple, AnyStr, Dict

     # Define a simple callback function that attempts to transfer items between two "accounts", represented
-    # by two global variable nodes that are referenced by the given Key objects.
+    # by two global variable nodes that are referenced by the given Node objects.
 If a YDBTPRestart is encountered,
     # the function will continue attempting the account transfer operation until it succeeds.
-    def callback(inventory: yottadb.Key, basket: yottadb.Key, fruits: Dict) -> int:
+    def callback(inventory: yottadb.Node, basket: yottadb.Node, fruits: Dict) -> int:
         while True:
             try:
                 for fruit in fruits: